Modulus/Socket.io-Namespace-Demo/README.md

   - Open your browser at "http://localhost:3000"
   - Use postman to send messages

+## Code
+Most of the code is in the app/public and app/app.js

 ## Post messages to routes
 These post routes in the socket.io app will emit messages to files in the "/public" folder
   - all (default socketio namespace)